 - What to Expect: 10,000 lights and counting set to music.
 New props and songs for the Halloween season!
 There will be two songs each in October, November, and December and they will change with the months.
 Listen for a special Packer song (Go Pack Go) on Packer game days.
 Tune to 89.7 FM for music.
 Watch their Facebook page for updates.

 Frosty’s Halloween Festival of Lights, Manitowoc

-Tune your radio to 89.1 FM for lights synchronized to Halloween music.
-New this year are dancing skeletons and a 7ft Stay Puft Marshmallow Man joining the returning singing monsters!
-This not so scary Halloween decorated home is fun for all ages.
+- Tune your radio to 89.1 FM for lights synchronized to Halloween music.
+New props and music this year!
+This not-so-scary Halloween-decorated home is fun for all ages.

 Thanks to our awesome Facebook friends, here are some more recommendations!

 - Delaware St, Oshkosh: On the south end towards 20th Ave that has their whole front yard done really neat every year.